cca-io/rescript-mui/documentation/docs/project-structure/modules.md

 ### Naming

-`bs-material-ui` provides all components in individual files.
-The file pattern
+`rescript-material-ui` provides all components in individual files.
+The file pattern is:
-is:

     MaterialUi_[COMPONENT_NAME].re